fenago/python-networking-sysadmins/scripting/lab_guides/Lab_3.md

-Whenever we use `unittest`, there are some[]{#id325847874 .indexterm} methods we use in our script.
+Whenever we use `unittest`, there are some methods we use in our script.
 These methods are the
 following: